-Minnesota’s Rep. Jim Hagedorn dies at 59 after cancer battle
+Minnesota Rep. Jim Hagedorn dies at 59 after cancer battle

 Hagedorn represented the 1st District, which stretches across southern Minnesota.

 He won the seat in 2018 on his fourth try, after countless appearances in small-town parades and county fairs, and after nearly unseating then-Rep. Tim Walz in 2016.
-In both his 2018 and 2020 races against Democrat Dan Feehan, Hagedorn touted his staunch support for President Donald Trump and conservative positions.
+In both his 2018 and 2020 races against Democrat Dan Feehan, Hagedorn touted his staunch support for Trump and conservative positions.

 “I want to be a partner with the president,” he was fond of saying during the 2018 campaign.